shauryaa07/shauryaa/replit.md

 ### Feature Specifications
 - Secure Authentication with registration and login.
 - Smart Matching based on user preferences.
-- WebRTC P2P Video/Audio for up to 5 participants.
+- LiveKit video chat for 2 participants (1 host + 1 partner) with ultra-low bandwidth.
 - Draggable Video Overlay with enhanced Picture-in-Picture for each partner.
 - Real-time controls (mute/unmute, settings, disconnect).
 - Profile management with photo and bio editing.